Header Image

 Jesus knew, however, that the Torah was not given to burden Israel, but to set us apart.
 It was written to teach us how to live in community with each other and in love and covenant with a holy and loving God.
 Within its statutes lie moral clarity, justice, protection for the vulnerable, and patterns of worship designed to draw us nearer to the Creator.

 And within those parameters, Jesus knew it was permissible—and asserted his right—to do things that some of the religious leaders frowned upon, such as healing people on the Sabbath.
-This fell under the principle of Pikuach Nefesh,7 the priority of saving a life.
-Jesus pointed to the common understanding that the law of Moses allows us to show mercy to and care for an animal on Shabbat;8 so it was certainly permissible to show mercy and care for a human being.
+Jesus pointed to the common understanding that the law of Moses allows us to show mercy and care for an animal on Shabbat;7 so it was certainly permissible to show mercy and care for a human being.
+Jesus’ interpretation of Shabbat is reminiscent of the Jewish principle of pikuach nefesh,8 the priority of saving a life (though that principle dealt with those who might lose their life if action was not taken).

 Such teachings show not only Jesus’ passion for loving others, but also his love of justice and righteousness—and it is that love that lies at the heart of the Torah.
 The requirements of justice and righteousness do not stand in opposition to love and mercy but are fueled by them.
 Isn’t it righteous to care for the widowed and orphaned?
 Or just to help your neighbor in need or a friend going through a hard time?
 These are not only acts of love but acts of justice and righteousness, which are commanded in the Torah and lie at the core of Jesus’ character and teaching.

-Jesus was “less observant” in the sense that he felt it unnecessary to adhere to many of the interpretations and traditions that had sprung up around the law.
-He quoted the prophet Isaiah when he called out some of the religious leaders of his day:
+Jesus quoted the prophet Isaiah when he called out some of the religious leaders of his day:

 This people honors me with their lips,